georgeonalo/Terraform-Deploy-a-Two-Tier-Architecture-in-AWS/README.md

 }
 ```

 The final piece is the database tier.
 We will create an RDS MYSQL database instance in one of the private subnets.
 In order to do this we need to add a database subnet group and put in our 2 private subnets.
 Then associate it with our database instance as well as the private security group.
 Notice the “identifier” names the database instance and “db_name” actually prompts it to create a database.
 You need to add a username and password to access the database.
 The way I have it is not secure.
-You could put the secrets in a *    tfvars file and reference it when applying the code.
-And that concludes the creation of the main file.
+You could put the secrets in a **tfvars file** and reference it when applying the code.
+And that concludes the creation of the **main file**.

 I am going to add one more file to our project.
 Create a file called **outputs.tf** in the same directory as the main file.
 Here we can indicate what outputs we want to see.
 They are used as a way to share data with other tools or automation.
 I will just use it to gather the information needed to access the instances.
 Copy and paste the gist below into your file.